nhsd-a2si/nhs-dos-py/README.rst

 --------
 This package provides a simple python API client for interacting with NHS Service Directories.

-Support for the Urgent & Emergency Care DoS APIs:
+Current support for the Urgent & Emergency Care DoS APIs:

-* CheckCapacitySummary (Filtered Service Search)
 * GetServiceByServiceId
 * GetServiceByOdsCode